-Leave a Copy of the EMS Medical Record with the Emergency Department
+Leave a Copy of the EMS Medical Record with the Receiving Facility

 The transporting EMS provider should leave a copy of the EMS Medical Record or abbreviated report with the patient’s bedside (primary) nurse or at the pre-designated location.
 Locked EMS report drop boxes may be available in some OhioHealth Emergency Departments.
 If your patient has already been moved or the nurse is not available, the EMS report may be placed into the locked EMS report drop box.
 Final versions of EMS Medical Records should be faxed to the ED within the same shift.
 Contact the Hospital EMS Coordinator for the ED fax number.

 Requests for EMS Medical Records by Hospital/ED EMS Coordinator

 Periodically, the Hospital EMS Coordinator may request copies of EMS medical records, including patient care reports, copies of ECGs, etc, from transporting EMS agencies.
 All requests containing personally identifiable information will be sent via the OhioHealth Secure Mail Center.
 For information about this system, please see Patient Follow-Up above.

 EMS Work Spaces

 A dedicated EMS work space and refreshments may be available in OhioHealth Emergency Departments.
-In some locations, a television for local news and weather is available.
+In some locations, drinks, snacks, or other amenities may be available.
 If the EMS work space needs attention, please advise the Hospital EMS Coordinator or an ED associate.